SlalomBuildATL/buckley/README.md

 `$ npm install -g .`

 ## Users
-If you just want to use buckley, use one of the following methods:

-If you have node installed, simply run:
+If you just want to use buckley, make sure you have node installed, then run:

 ```$ npm install -g buckley```

 Once Buckley is installed, you can run `bcli` for a list of available commands.